Tigre Uno: X Division Champion (2015–2016)

 During October and November (taped in July 2015), Uno participated in the TNA World Title Series tournament as part of the Group X Division.
 He lost to DJZ but managed to defeat Mandrews, leading to him facing DJZ and Manik in a three-way reverse elimination.
 DJZ first won thus qualifying for the Round of 16, and then Uno pinned Manik to advance to the Round of 16, where he defeated the Knockouts Champion Gail Kim to advance the round of eight where he was defeated by Eric Young.
+At One Night Only: Live!, Uno defeated DJ Z, Mandrews and Crazzy Steve in a Four-Way elimination match to retain the X Division Championship. on the January 26, 2016 episode of Impact Wrestling, Uno defeated DJ Z and Mandrews to retain the title.

-On the February 2, 2016 episode of Impact Wrestling, Uno lost the X Division Championship to Trevor Lee due to assistance by Lee's manager Gregory Shane Helms.
+On the February 2, 2016 episode of Impact Wrestling, Uno lost the X Division Championship to Trevor Lee.
 Uno received a rematch for the title on the February 9 episode of Impact Wrestling but failed to win the title.
 Uno would then challenge Lee for the title again in a Six Sides of Steel match at Lockdown, but lost again.
 Uno would then wrestle his last match in TNA on the March 19 episode of Xplosion, in which he lost to Jessie Godderz.
 On December 12, Uno announced his departure from TNA.